abcAssess/abcAssess-legal/terms-of-service.md

 ---
 layout: default
-title: abcAssess Terms of Service
+title: Terms of Service
+description: abcAssess

+---

-description: Last updated May 5, 2026
+Updated May 5, 2026

 ---